 - Frictional unemployment: This is the type of unemployment which occurs as a result of changes in the techniques of production.

-Due to advancement in technology, machines are introduced in production, which tend to replace labour and this can lead to retrenchment of workers.
+Due to advancements in technology, machines are introduced in production, which tends to replace labour and this can lead to retrenchment of workers.
 Frictional unemployment is also called technological unemployment.

 - Residual unemployment: This is the type of unemployment that arises as a result of physical or mental disabilities.
 Those who are disabled, and are not capable of working, fall into this group.